BradenDKelly/MetropolisMonteCarlo/Ewald/readme.md

 (need to add NIST SPC/E tests as unit tests that can be routinely called for testing).

-Currently SPC/E works in the NVT ensemble (need to upload this code)
+Currently SPC/E works in the NVT ensemble (need to upload this code and upload a proper plot of an rdf, not the cliche excel default)

 ![](spce_rdf.png)